A Transformative Village shaped by Community

 Inspiring a New Era of Attainable Housing

 West Thorn began with conversations and evolved into a blueprint.
 Through open forums and ongoing outreach, we invited broad participation in the planning process.
 Over time, we heard consistent themes from employers, families, longtime residents, and members of the seasonal workforce who support the valley.
 Housing has become harder to find, harder to afford, and harder to maintain over the long term.
+West Thorn exists to make long-term living in these places feasible.

 Project Amenities